PlanetOfficial/Planet/README.md

 <h1>Deployment</h1>

-1. Testing procedure for a release version
-Go to AppNavigation.tsx, do an exhaustive test with all screens and all possible buttons.
+1. Testing procedure for a release version: Go to AppNavigation.tsx, do an exhaustive test with all screens and all possible buttons.

 2. Update package.json to have correct version